mrdandelion6/six.nvim/doc/linux/ubuntu/setup.md

 sudo dpkg -i quarto-1.6.40-linux-amd64.deb
 ```

-Molten is a remote plugin so now you must run `:UpdateRemotePlugins` command in `nvim` , which should output:
+molten is a remote plugin so now you must run `:UpdateRemotePlugins` command in `nvim` , which should output:

 ```bash
 remote/host: python3 host registered plugins ['molten']
 remote/host: generated rplugin manifest: $HOME/.local/share/nvim/rplugin.vim
 ```

-If you have python3 issues , make sure your `venv_path` points to an existing virtual environment with the required deps listed above.
+if you have python3 issues , make sure your `venv_path` points to an existing virtual environment with the required deps listed above.